-NOTE As in Part 1 (toiletries for Thailand), every product below is 100% cruelty-free (no animal testing) and ‘best in class’ for being as green/eco/natural as possible.
+As in the best toiletries for Thailand, every product below is 100% cruelty-free (no animal testing).
 I’ve tried them nearly all of them personally, bought myself as a normal customer – no freebies – during the hottest weather I’ve ever known on Koh Samui.

 #6.
 Foundation/cover-up makeup for Thailand